 To have 100% of the capital gains taxes deferred in exchange, the replacement property needs to have a net market value and equity that’s equal to or greater than that of the relinquished property.

-So for instance, if your property is worth $1,000,000, you would need to select a replacement property that is worth at least that much, or a combination of properties whose total value equals or exceeds $1,000,000.
+So for instance, if the fair market value of your property is $1,000,000, you would need to select a replacement property that is worth at least that much, or a combination of properties whose total value equals or exceeds $1,000,000.
 Acquisition costs such as inspector and broker fees can also be factored into the total cost of the new property or properties.

 ...Or #4 You’ll Pay Taxes on the “Boot”